Here are some of the stories we've discovered...

 Client request: I would like to know more about my Irish ancestors but where do I begin?s?”

 Irish records can be overwhelming.
 Our experience researching in Ireland, understanding the history and the jurisdictions (County, Poor Law Union, Barony, Parish, Townland) was just the help our client needed!
 With a few consultations our client has been happily researching their Irish ancestors for months and have a trip planned to meet new found cousins!

-Client request: "Inmate records were destroyed, but I want to know what life was like for my grandmother while she was at the New York State Reformatory for Women in Bedford Hills in 1927? "
+Client request: "Inmate records were destroyed in a flood, however, I would love to know anything about my grandmothers experience while at the New York State Reformatory for Women in Bedford Hills, New York? "

 Client request: "I never met my father.
-I only know his name, however I want to know as much as possible about his family history, can you help?"
+I only know his name, however, I want to know as much as possible about this line of ancestors, can you help?"

-Our client had searched on and off for years to locate any information about their father and his extended family.
-Through careful research and documentation, we were able to put names and dates to the blank boxes on our clients family tree.
-It's rewarding to provide this type of meaningful information to families.
+Our client had searched on and off for years to locate information about their father and his extended family.
+Through careful research and documentation, we were able to provide our client a family tree with full branches.